TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.2-how-to-create-a-super-metric/_index.md

 From the main menu, click Administration and in the left pane click Configuration à Super Metrics.

-Click on “Add” to start Super Metrics creation wizard.
+Click on "Add" to start Super Metrics creation wizard.

 ## Step 2